python/mypy/docs/source/kinds_of_types.rst

 types such as ``int`` and ``float``, and :py:data:`~typing.Optional` types are not required.

-The mode is enabled through the ``--no-strict-optional`` command-line option.
+The mode is enabled through the :option:`--no-strict-optional <mypy --no-strict-optional>` command-line option.
 In mypy versions before 0.600 this was the default mode.
 You can enable this option explicitly for backward compatibility with earlier mypy versions, in case you don't want to introduce optional